opendistro-for-elasticsearch/sql/docs/user/admin/monitoring.rst

 Introduction
 ============

-From stats endpoint, you are able to collect metrics for the plugin within the duration.
+By a stats endpoint, you are able to collect metrics for the plugin within the interval.
 Note that only node level statistics collecting is implemented for now.
-In other words, you only get the metrics for the node from stats endpoint on a certain node.
+In other words, you only get the metrics for the node you're accessing.
 Cluster level statistics is yet to implement.

 Node Stats
 ==========